fake-name/AmqpConnector/README.md

-# AqmpConnector
+# AmqpConnector

 This is a very minimal library intended for distributed task systems, where the AMQP system is used for both task distribution, *and* collation of the task results.
-This seems to be somewhat unusual among most AMQP libraries, where a AQMP client is either a pure producer, or a pure consumer.
+This seems to be somewhat unusual among most AMQP libraries, where a AMQP client is either a pure producer, or a pure consumer.
 In this case, each client consumes from one queue, and produces on another.

 At it's core, this basically just allows one to put byte-strings into one end,